J B Tansley

 W E Tower

 Walter Ernest Tower (1873-1955) was a cousin, partner and successor of C E Kempe, whose business he continued until it closed in 1934.
 He trained as an architect under Sir A Webb, though he may not have qualified formally, and started his own practice in London around 1896, shortly before he became involved in his uncle’s business.
-He had little to do with the stained glass making side and concentrated more on fittings and carvings.
+He had little to do with stained glass making, even though a punning rebus of a tower was superimposed on the wheatsheaf used in C E Kempe’s later years.
+Instead, he concentrated more on fittings and carvings.

 Fitting: Highbrook, reredos and panelling (attr); Slaugham, statues

 Restored etc: Chichester, – All Saints, Portfield (1915); Highbrook (1933); Petworth (1903 – with Kempe) and vestry (1912)

 Henry Bingham Towner (1909-97) was born and raised in Uckfield where his family was long established.
 He first intended entering the Roman Catholic priesthood, but then decided to train as an architect and set up a practice in the town in 1938.
 This specialised in churches, almost all Roman Catholic, and he is said to have designed over 25 new ones, of which 14 are in Sussex and most of the others in Kent or Surrey, though there are some in Essex and in Reading, Berkshire.
 They are largely in a simplified form of gothic.
 In his later years he took several partners and in 1973 the practice was known as Bingham Towner and Partners, with premises in Uckfield High Street (Stubbs).